fabiomarreco/BlogSource/todo/daycount.md

 ## Daycount convention

-Remember the formula for compounded interest from the previous post:
+Remembering the formula for compounded interest from the previous post:

 $$ Total Interest_{compounded} = Principal * [(1+Interest Rate_{compounded})^{Period} - 1)] $$